spaceship55/ialphabet/wp-content/plugins/wd-instagram-feed/readme.txt

 5. WordPress Instagram Feed WD - Theme Settings

 == Changelog ==

+= 1.2.8 =
+Changed: Allow more users and hashtags in feed settings

 = 1.2.7 =
 Changed: Show notification to install Backup WD plugin only on plugin pages